blankAvailable/kyutech-manual-note/README.md

  when you change .bashrc file, and do source ~/.bashrc then get if: Expression Syntax error(式構文？) don't worry, check your shell name by 'echo $SHELL', to see if it is bash or not. if not, do 'chsh -s /bin/bash' to change default shell to bash permanently.

+ constructors of subclasses extend from KyupiApp should only setup command line option, should not contain parameter initialization.